duckietown/docs-brown/book/doc-sky/40-sensors-project/100-camera-position.md

 **Exercises**

-Modify your AnalyzePhase class to add the functionality described above.
+Modify your RigidTransformNode class to add the functionality described above.

 1. Store the previous frame.
-When estimateRigidTransform fails to match on the first frame, run estimateRigidTransform on the previous frame and the current frame.
+When estimateAffinePartial2D fails to match on the first frame, run estimateAffinePartial2D on the previous frame and the current frame.
 2. When you fail to match on the first frame, add the displacement to the position in the previous frame.
 You should use `self.x_position_from_state` and `self.y_position_from_state` (the position taken from the `pidrone/state` topic) as the previous coordinates.

 **Note** The naive implementation simply sets the position of the drone when we see the first frame, and integrates it when we don’t.
 What happens when we haven’t seen the first frame in a while so we’ve been integrating, and then we see the first frame again?
 There may be some disagreement between our integrated position and the one we find from matching with our first frame due to accumulated error in the integral, so simply setting the position would cause a jump in our position estimate.
 The drone itself didn’t actually jump, just our estimate, so this will wreak havoc on whatever control algorithm we write based on our position estimate.
 To mitigate these jumps, you should use a filter to blend your integrated estimate and your new first-frame estimate.
 Since this project is only focused on publishing the measurements, worrying about these discrepancies is unnecessary.
 In the UKF project, you will address this problem.